What is personalised care?

 In cancer, this concept starts from when a diagnosis is received, right through to long-term follow up and in some cases, end of life care.

-Lancashire & South Cumbria Cancer Alliance is supporting a number of projects in order to enable the delivery of personalised care for patients across organisational boundaries.
+Lancashire and South Cumbria Cancer Alliance is supporting a number of projects in order to enable the delivery of personalised care for patients across organisational boundaries.

 Delivery of the "recovery package" interventions